maridasi47500/violinexplorer/README.md

 2. **Use Flat EQ**: Begin with all EQ bands at 0 dB and adjust based on the instrument's sound.
 3. **Balance Levels**: Ensure each channel's level is balanced for a cohesive mix.
 4. **Monitor in Control Room**: Adjust monitoring volume independently from the audience’s main mix.
-5. **Test Main Mix**: Ensure levels remain mostly in the green and only occasionally in the orange.
+5. **Test Main Mix**: Ensure levels remain mostly in the green and only occasionally in the orange. (vert et orange sur la table de mixage)

 ---